 What is the process to becoming a coach?

-- Fill out the form at the bottom of this page to let us know.
+- Fill out the form at the bottom of this page to register to become a coach.

-Once you decide to become a coach, you can let your FW 202 facilitator know, and he or she will get you started in the process or you can go ahead and fill out the form at the bottom of this page.
-Within a couple of business days, you will be given access to the coaches training materials in the members area of the site.
+Once you complete the coach registration form, within a day or so you should be given access to the coaches training materials in the members area of the site.
 In order to complete your training, you will shadow three different coaching calls and then be shadowed for three calls where you are the coach.
 After you complete the shadowing process, you will be a FW coach.
+Please note that this process may vary somewhat if you are part of a Faithwalking Circle.
+Your Head Coach will walk you through the process.

 What is the role of a Head Coach?